abhi-Gear4/Web-Development-Personal-Portofolio-using-PHP/README.md

-# Web-Data-Management Project at UTA -Personal-Portofolio-using-PHP
+# Web-Data-Management Project at UTA -Personal-Portfolio-using-PHP

 This repo consist of the src code for each action of the portfolio.
 Stack used :